weltliteratur/blog/_posts/2016-11-03-A-Giant-1890-Flowchart-of-Foreign-Influences-on-German-Literature.markdown

   <img src="/images/graphische_litteratur-tafel_1040px.jpg" alt="Graphische Litteratur-Tafel (1890)" style="width:1040px;" />
 </figure>

 We came across this table just a couple of weeks ago, and quickly purchased a copy via ZVAB.com, scanned it, OCRed the 8-column preface, encoded both the text and the graphic table in TEI and put up a website to present the data, at **[litteratur-tafel.weltliteratur.net](http://litteratur-tafel.weltliteratur.net/)** (still in alpha!).
-Simultaneously, we had another copy scanned by the Göttingen University and State Library; you can download their hi-res version [here (PDF format, 4.5 MB)](http://gdz.sub.uni-goettingen.de/pdfcache/PPN860488233/PPN860488233___LOG_0004.pdf).
+Simultaneously, we had another copy scanned by the Digitisation Centre of Göttingen's University and State Library; you can download their hi-res version [here (PDF format, 4.5 MB)](http://gdz.sub.uni-goettingen.de/pdfcache/PPN860488233/PPN860488233___LOG_0004.pdf).

 # The Author